Cyan4973/xxHash/xxhsum.1.md

   Benchmark mode.
 See [EXAMPLES](#EXAMPLES) for details.

 * `-b#`:
   Specify ID of variant to be tested.
-Multiple variants can be selected.
+  Multiple variants can be selected, separated by a ',' comma.

 * `-B`<BLOCKSIZE>:
   Only useful for benchmark mode (`-b`).
 See [EXAMPLES](#EXAMPLES) for details.